twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 - Only score a subset of notes each time we run final note scoring.
 This doesn't affect what statuses new notes get, but does cause them to get scored more quickly.

 **May 31, 2024**
-- Coalesce ratings on the same note from raters with very high post-selection-similarity.
+- Coalesce ratings on the same note from raters with very high post selection similarity.

 **May 1, 2024**
 - Modify scoring thresholds for the Expanded Consensus trial to raise the note intercept threshold for Helpful notes, increase tag filtering and require a minimum Core or Expansion intercept for Helpful notes.